 On Saturday, the drivers return to more familiar roads.
 The day includes just two stages, each of them run twice, before the final service in Gap.
 Then, the cars set off on the long journey towards Monaco.

 Sunday traditionally takes the cars into the Alpes Maritimes mountain pass above the principality of Monaco.
 The highlight of the day?
 The legendary Col de Turini stage, which is done two times over.

 Challenges and Setup

 Setting the car up right for Monte Carlo is never easy.
-The tyre choice has to take varying conditions into account – it may happen that snow, ice and dry tarmac are encountered all in one stage.
-This sometimes leads to strange tyre selections, like using studded and dry weather tyres at the same time, in the opposite corners of the car.
+The tyre choice has to take a wide range of conditions into account – it’s possible to encounter snow, ice and dry tarmac all in one stage.
+This sometimes leads to strange tyre selections, like using studded and dry weather tyres at the same time but on opposite corners of the car.

-This year, 40 percent of the route is new compared to the previous year, so a lot unknowns await the crews.
+This year, 40 percent of the route is new as compared to last year, so a lot unknowns await the crews.